McDonald’s Twitter Hack: ‘Tiny Hands’ Trump A ‘Disgusting Excuse Of A President’

 — Joe Weisenthal (@TheStalwart) March 16, 2017

-As seen via a Twitter image search for McDonald’s, lots of folks captured screenshot images of the disparaging tweet, which showed that the tweet received nearly 2,000 likes and retweets before being deleted from McDonald’s corporate Twitter account.
+As seen via a Twitter image search for McDonald’s, lots of folks captured screenshot images of the disparaging tweet, which showed that the tweet received nearly 2,000 likes and retweets prior to being deleted from McDonald’s corporate Twitter account.
 Some of the folks who captured a screenshot image of the insulting tweet against President Trump that appeared on the corporate Twitter account of McDonald’s went on to tag McDonald’s and their corporate account on Twitter to ask for an explanation.

 It might be cold outside, but that doesn't mean you can't be all warm and toasty. ☕ pic.twitter.com/9nyTKLfcTg